 Generally, five areas that drive the lean producer are cost, quality, delivery, safety, and morale.
 Just as mass production is recognized as the production system of the 20th century, lean production is viewed as the production system of the 21st century.
 Typically, Japanese terms are used in defining lean principles in order to convey broad concepts with iconic (representative) terminology.
 Once properly explained, the term “Kanban” can be more descriptive than “those little cards which help control product moves.”
 One should choose carefully the training methods (and terms) for conveying lean tools and methods.
 Are lean techniques applicable in a service-oriented industry or office environment?
 Every system contains waste.
 Whether one is producing a product, processing material, or providing a service, there are elements that are considered waste.
 The techniques for analyzing systems, identifying and reducing waste, and focusing on the customer are applicable in any system, and in any industry.
 Any implementation of lean techniques will be different, depending on various factors such as industry, internal culture, and internal business considerations.
 The tools used to implement lean operations, and the order in which one combines them, is highly dependent on whether a company is a discrete manufacturer, continuous producer, or provider of a service.

 Integration of Lean and Six Sigma

 Should six sigma and lean coexist in any organization?
 Yes.
 Lean approaches should precede and coexist with the application of six sigma methods.
 Why?
 Put simply, lean provides stability and repeatability in many basic processes.
-Once stability has taken hold, much of the variation due to human processes goes away.
-The data collected to support six sigma activities thereby becomes much more reliable and accurate.
+Once stability has taken hold, much of the variation due to human processes go away.
+The data collected to support six sigma activities thereby become much more reliable and accurate.

 When to use Lean tools?